nouwatinjacob/slate/source/index.html.md

 ###Response codes when error occurs on modify meal
 HTTP Status Code | Message
 -------------- | --------------
-400 | Meal Not Found / validation errors / Error processing request
+400 | validation errors / Provide valid meal id
+404 | Meal Not Found
+403 | You have no access to edit this meal
+500 | Error processing request

 > Request: